 Whether you’re a long-time worker or just beginning your career, it’s important to understand how these changes could impact your retirement planning and financial future.
-The Social Security Fairness Act is a step towards ensuring that all individuals, regardless of their career path or history, receive fair treatment when it comes to their Social Security benefits.
+The social security fairness act is a move to ensure that everyone irrespective of the career and the history he/she has had accesses fair treatment concerning their social security.

 What is the Social Security Fairness Act?